 It runs as a desktop app on Mac and Windows alongside your DAW — not as a plugin, not as a tutorial library, but as a live link to your Ableton session.
 Touch a macro in Live, Mix Lock follows.
 Open a channel in Mix Lock, see exactly what every macro does at every position, what the calibrated default is, and how far you've drifted from it.

-Built around peak time trance at 136–142 BPM.
-43 channels covering kick, sub, bass tier, drum group, music elements (lead, pluck, pads, acid), FX/atmos, returns, and a vocal subset for tracks that use vocals.
+Built around peak-time trance at 136–142 BPM.
+43 channels covering kick, sub, bass tier, drum group, music elements (lead, pluck, pads, acid), FX/atmos, returns, and a vocal subset.
 13 gated mix stages from session setup to print + QC.
-400 encyclopedia entries, 306 production techniques, 300 documented problems, 217 glossary terms.
-Calibrated, indexed, cross-linked.
+400 encyclopedia entries, 305 production techniques, 300 documented problems, 217 glossary terms.
+Every entry calibrated, indexed, cross-linked.

 The template ships for Ableton Live (full racks, all macros pre-mapped).
 For Logic Pro, every plugin setting is documented so you can rebuild the chain natively.
 For any other DAW — FL Studio, Cubase, Bitwig, Studio One, Reaper — the parameter values translate directly.

 Mix Lock is an independent product.
 Not a software company, not affiliated with Ableton, any label, or any other brand.
-Built by one trance producer over two years.
+Built by one trance producer over two years — every entry written by someone who actually mixes peak-time trance, not a copywriter rephrasing a tutorial.

 Live Ableton bridge